pearlilyy/postalk/README.md

-# postalk
+# Postalk

-- Title:
-    Postalk.
-A Social networking platform based on posting in which we can share our thought.

-- Description:
-    It's vary similar with Twitter and Instagram.
-Postalk is a platform to show one's opinion or thought.
-We can follow anyone whose contents we want to see.
-We can hit the like button on which we like.
+- *What is Postalk?:* A Social networking platform based on posting where we can share our thought.
+It's very similar to Twitter and Instagram.
+We can follow anyone whose content we want to subscribe to.
+We can hit like buttons or make some comments.

-- Did you choose to use an ORM or raw SQL?
-Why?:
-    I chose the raw SQL first, but changed to ORM.
-While using ORM, I learned more and understood better, which I wanted to do.
+- Did you choose to use an *ORM* or *raw SQL*?
+Why?: I chose the raw SQL first but changed to ORM.
+While using ORM, I understood it better.

-- What future improvements are in store, if any?:
-    I wanna make the data visualization when I understand it better.
-Also, I can add indexing to the database to make the speed higher in the future.
+- What future improvements are in store, if any?: I would like to make a data visualization.
+Also, I can add indexing to the database for better speed.

-- API Reference Table of endpoint paths, methods, parameters
+- *API Reference Table* of endpoint paths, methods, and parameters

 |       endpoint     |   methods   |   parameters  |
 | ------------------ | ----------- | ------------- |